I’m Jeff Erickson. I’m the chief product officer at Viable and also the co-founder.

 I think the most successful teams are really customer centric.
 They listen to their early customers, find the similarities across them, and build the right thing for the market they’re going after.

-They even build a culture around championing the customer, even more than the business in a lot of cases.
+They even build a culture around being a customer champion, even more than the business in a lot of cases.
 If you have to make a trade off between what’s right for the customer and what might be easiest for the business, you go for the customer every time.

 What excites you most about the work you’re doing right now?

-Viable makes championing the customer really easy.
+Viable makes it really easy to be a customer champion.
 That’s exciting to me: getting the voice of the customer out to as many companies as possible so they can make the best decisions possible.

 Name one book you would recommend.